alexsugna/e4750-final-project/README.md

 Non-Negative matrix factorization (NMF) is an unsupervised machine learning technique often used in recommendation systems.

 In this project we investigate and compare various serial and parallel implementations of NMF.
-See the `E4750_2021Fall_SSAA_sls2305_ala2197.report` for a detailed report of the project.
+See `E4750_2021Fall_SSAA_sls2305_ala2197.report` for a detailed report of the project.

 ### Repository Index

-`data` -
+`data` - dataset files used for implementing NMF including the NYT dataset </br>
+`dev` - unpolished code that was used for developing our NMF implementations on the way to the final versions in `src` </br>
+`figures` - plots generated in `Plotting.ipynb` and `Demonstration.ipynb` get saved here </br>
+`src` - final polished versions of our NMF implementations and various helper functions.
+Code contains extensive comments and documentation. </br>